Tropical Amplitudes: Explicit computations

+Before starting the computation, we note that it is immediate to see that the contributions coming from a separating degeneration vanish in the field theory limit.
+Indeed, the integrand is missing terms of the form $\partial G \bar\partial G$ that could produce $1/|z|^{2}$-poles, required to allow for a massless state exchange.
+Alternatively, this can be seen as a consequence of the ``No-triangle'' property of maximal supergravity, \cite{BjerrumBohr:2008ji,BjerrumBohr:2008vc}.
+This justifies why we did not have to be more precise about this region in defining the decomposition of $\cM_{2}$.

+The degeneration in the domain $\mathcal{D}_{a}$ has already been studied in details in sec.~\ref{sec:tropicalizing}, around fig.~\ref{fig:loccoordgen2}.
+Here we follow a simpler approach: since we use a parametrization in terms of period matrices, we are allowed to take the tropical limit directly at this level, instead of at the level of the curve.
+Hence, we \textit{define} the tropical scaling by

+where, contrary to eq.~\eqref{e:jacscal}, no higher order corrections enter this equation.
+Put differently, the $q_{i}$'s, defined by

-for $i=1,2,3$, at the first order in the $q_i$- or Fourier-Jacobi expansion one has ${q_i = t_i + O(q_i^2,q_iq_j)}$ (see \cite[eq 4.6]{Magnea:2013lna} for an explicit relation between the Schottky representation and the $q_i$ parameters in the case of the genus two open string worldsheet).
+are particular local coordinates around the boundary divisor which are only equal to the $t_{i}$'s at leading order , ${q_i = t_i + O(q_i^{2})}$.
+On this point, see \cite[eq 4.6]{Magnea:2013lna} for an explicit relation between the Schottky representation and the $q_i$ parameters in the case of the genus two open string worldsheet.

-It should be emphasized that this relation holds only here in genus two (and would possibly hold in genus three) because there is no Schottky problem.
-In higher genus, one should proceed as explained before\footnote{The author is grateful to Samuel Grushevsky for a discussion on this point.}.

-The question of the exact {boundaries} of this KP cell is more intricate, let us try to constrain it.
-Reasoning backwards, one wants to be sure to exclude regions of the tropical moduli space where a loop degenerates to zero size, to avoid the regulation of any divergence by massive stringy modes (primary and sub divergences).
-This can be translated in terms of a UV cut-off $\ap L$ where $L>0$ by the inequalities $T_1+T_2\geq \ap L$, $T_2+T_3\geq \ap L$ and $T_3+T_1\geq \ap L$.
-Therefore, it seems that the KP cell might be defined by translating these inequalities to the imaginary parts of the parameters $\tau_1$, $\tau_2$ and $\tau_3$ using the scaling \eqref{e:jacscal} according to $\Im \tau_1+\Im \tau_2\geq L+O(\ap)$, $\Im \tau_2+\Im \tau_3\geq L+O(\ap)$ and $\Im \tau_3+\Im \tau_1\geq L+O(\ap)$. it would be interesting to check precisely this point with explicit computations.